 LUU uses a number of external tools for quality assurance which link to the priorities and risks laid out in our strategic plan.
-In 2018, LUU was the first students' union to be re-accredited under the Quality Students' Unions (QSU) standard and was proud to have achieved the "Excellent" level in each of the 12 areas of organisational performance.
-This year LUU continues to hold accreditation under the Alcohol Impact scheme under the expanded Drug & Alcohol Impact pilot and has once again been accredited at the highest possible level under both the NUS Green Impact Award and the national Best Bar None scheme, in which LUU were the National Winners for 2022.
+In 2023, LUU was re-accredited under the Quality Students' Unions (QSU) standard and was proud to have achieved the "Excellent" level in each of the 12 areas of organisational performance.
+This year LUU continues to hold accreditation under the Alcohol Impact scheme under the expanded Drug & Alcohol Impact pilot and has once again been accredited at the highest possible level under both the SOS-UK Green Impact Award and the national Best Bar None scheme, in which LUU were the National Winners for 2022.
+In August 2023 LUU was accredited as a Leader In Diversity with the National Centre for Diversity.